gadget-framework/gadget2/docs/userguide.md

 version of paramin and open the paramin folder in the console.
 You need to edit the Makefile and add the path to the directory where you installed Gadget as described above.
-Now you can run the make command to compile paramin and get an executable, let’s assume it’s called paramin.
+Now you can run the make command to compile paramin and get an executable, let's assume it's called paramin.

 Running paramin {#sec:runparamin}
 ---------------

-To be able to run paramin it’s ideal to add the path of the two executables, gadget-PARA and paramin to the global variable PATH.
-If you’re running a bash console you can edit the `.bashrc` to add it, you can also copy the executables to the directory of PATH, but you probably need root access to do that.
+To be able to run paramin it's ideal to add the path of the two executables, gadget-PARA and paramin to the global variable PATH.
+If you're running a bash console you can edit the `.bashrc` to add it, you can also copy the executables to the directory of PATH, but you probably need root access to do that.
 Now you can call the functions from the console.
 Here is an example of a typical paramin run: